 This is very touchy ground.
 If you plan to approach social trends, you need to look at the message from every single angle.

-With as much as 70% of all web traffic now taking place on mobile devices, it’s foolish for marketing teams to ignore how their campaigns/content comes across to mobile users.
+More than half of all web traffic is mobile.
+It’s foolish for marketing teams to ignore how their campaigns/content comes across to mobile users.

 Even email messages are predominantly viewed by all age groups on smartphones.
 If you’re not making sure that your content is mobile-friendly, you’re not paying attention to one of the biggest, most overarching mistakes in your entire campaign.